rsvoboda/MultipleProjectSonarQube/README.md

 Note: exclude because of http://stackoverflow.com/questions/43962471/sonarqube-analysis-of-guava-v18-internalprefixunaryexpression-cannot-be-cast-t
 Follow-up: https://jira.sonarsource.com/browse/SONARJAVA-2140 has been fixed in version 4.6 of SonarJava analyzer.
 Bundled version with SonarQube 6.3.1 is 4.5, upgrading it via http://127.0.0.1:9000/updatecenter/updates to latest version (4.9 at time of writing) helps.

-## Step 3b) jbossws-cxf-client and dependencies in one big project using SonarQube Runner
+## Step 3b) jbossws-cxf-client + dependencies using SonarQube Runner

-## Step 3c) jbossws-cxf-client and dependencies in one big project using SonarQube Scanner CLI
+## Step 3c) jbossws-cxf-client + dependencies using SonarQube Scanner CLI

-## Step 3d) jbossws-cxf-client and dependencies in one big project using SonarLint
+## Step 3d) jbossws-cxf-client + dependencies using SonarLint

 ## Step 4) WildFly and all dependencies in one big project